-We just launched GoToMyPC, a tool that allows you to securely connect to your computer remotely.
+We used to have GoToMyPC in our catalogue.
+It is a tool that allows you to securely connect to your computer remotely.
 For example, if you install it on your work computer, you could then access your computer when working at home.
 Especially for organizations who use important programs that are on your desktop, or have files that you can only access through your computer (i.e. not in the cloud), GoToMyPC is a nice quick way to get access remotely.

 All of this got me thinking about working remotely and how technology can help, so I put out the call to find out what tools nonprofits use.

 Not surprisingly, Skype was a popular favourite - if you don't use it already, it's time to get started.
 It lets you have conversations with anyone else who has Skype, anywhere in the world with a decent Internet connection, for free.
 Over the years Skype has been adding new features - two of my favourites are video calls (currently the free version only lets you call one person with video - for group video calls you need to upgrade to the Premium version) and screen sharing (like video, it's free for one to one calls and paid for group sharing).
 Best of all, it's simple and easy to use, even for people who are hesitant to try new tools (even my grandmother uses it!).